Luc Van den Bossche

 Luc Van den Bossche (born 16 September 1947, in Aalst, Belgium) is a Belgian socialist politician and father of Freya Van den Bossche.

-He graduated as a Doctor in law at the University of Ghent in 1970.
+He graduated as a doctor in law at the University of Ghent in 1970.
 Luc Van den Bossche was a Member of Parliament for a number of years and cabinet member in several federal and regional governments in Belgium.
-Currently he is chairman of the Brussels International Airport Company (BIAC) and of the Associatie UGent, as well as board member in several companies.
-He is a member of the Advisory Board of the Itinera Institute think-tank.
+Currently he is chairman of the Brussels International Airport Company and of the Associatie UGent, as well as board member in several companies.
+He is a member of the advisory board of the Itinera Institute think-tank.